AustralianBioCommons/atol/index.md

 Genome Notes will be made available to researchers prior to release to provide an opportunity to manually edit and add content.

 ![Diagram of overall AToL architecture](images/AToL-architecture.png) *Australian Tree of Life architecture overview.
-Note: the interactive AToL web application is currently in development.*
+Note the following are not currently available: the process of researchers submitting read data directly to ENA for assembly; the interactive AToL web application.*

 ## Partners

 The Australian Tree of Life is a collaborative initiative.
 It is co-funded by Bioplatforms Australia and the Minderoo Foundation, and supported by project partners at the University of Melbourne and QCIF.
+The AGRF are hosting a PhD student intern.

 Bioplatforms Australia is enabled by NCRIS.

 ### Funding partners